barri857/Assignment2/README.md

 B.How it is organized:

  The Parent (Vehicle): This is the master plan for all vehicles.
 It holds the brand and year.

  The Children (Car, Motorcycle, Truck): These are specific types of vehicles that inherit everything from the Parent but add their own features.

  The Driver: A separate class for people.
 A driver can be assigned to one or many vehicles.

 Key Rules I Followed:

  Abstraction: I created a start engine rule that every vehicle must follow, but they each do it in their own way.

  Encapsulation: I used protected and private keywords to keep the data safe and organized inside the code.

  Inheritance: Instead of writing the same code over and over, the subclasses borrow the basics from the main Vehicle class.

 Access Modifiers:

  Protected: Used for brand and year in the Vehicle class so that subclasses can access them directly.

  Private: Used for specific fields (like doors or capacity) to ensure strict encapsulation.

 C.How to Run It:
  Open your computer terminal.

  Type this to prepare the files: javac *.java.

  Type this to start the program: java Main.

-D.Screenshot
+D.Screenshot:
 ![Result](Assignment2/docs/screenshots/outscreensh.png)

-UML Class Diagram
+UML Class Diagram:
 ![UML Diagram](Assignment2/docs/screenshots/uml-diagram.png)

 E.Reflection: